WenjieZ/CDIN/README.md

 Suggestion
 ----
-The choice of text editor has nothing to do with your capcity of coding.
+- The choice of text editor has nothing to do with your capcity of coding.
 Don't waste too much time on the choice of editor.
+- The best way to learn coding is coding.